abhinabsarkar/k8s-networking/concepts/k8s-networking-readme.md

 It is the primary “node agent” that runs on each node.
 They ensure the containers described in the PodSpecs (YAML file describing the Pod) are running and healthy.

 ## Kube Proxy
-It runs on each node.
-It acts as a network proxy connecting locally running pods to outside world.
-It also functions as a load balancer (i.e. Services which provides a VIP and acts as load balancer) for groups of pods sharing the same label (i.e. if a node has multiple pods balances the traffic between those pods).
+It runs on each node. kube-proxy maintains iptables rules on nodes.
+These network rules allow network communication to your Pods from inside or outside of your cluster.

 Just to understand kube-proxy, Here’s how Kubernetes services work!
 A service is a collection of pods, which each have their own IP address (like 10.1.0.3, 10.2.3.5, 10.3.5.6)